 - an associate's degree in Nursing (or diploma) from a regionally accredited institution (up to 40 Nursing credits from the ADN will be applied toward the BSN; general education credits will also transfer where applicable).

 - official transcripts from all regionally and nationally accredited colleges and universities attended; and

-- current Missouri RN license (needed prior to beginning clinical courses).
+- current unrestricted RN license (needed prior to beginning clinical courses).

 - Non-native speakers of English must present evidence of proficiency in the English language by scoring a 550 or higher on the paper-based Test of English as a Foreign Language (TOEFL) or 213 or higher on the computer-based TOEFL or 77 or higher on the Internet-based TOEFL.